sudsw12/MUSIC-159-Final-Project/README.md

 ## Deployment

-This project is designed to be hosted via GitHub Pages.
+This project is designed to be hosted via GitHub Pages and can be accessed at https://sudsw12.github.io/MUSIC-159-Final-Project/